 Example - Amazon emotional benefit

 But they’ll have strong emotional appeal to the type of customer (family shoppers) Amazon wants. (plus they add humour for even more emotional connection).

 Many charities now have online stores for example.
 These link the emotional benefit of the charity brand (feeling good by helping others) to what their online store offers.

 Example - Red Cross emotional benefit

 Look at Red Cross Australia for example.
-They offer a limited edition Kindness Collection range of totes and bags, that have been exclusively designed and are not available elsewhere.
+They offer a limited edition Kindness Collection range of totes and bags.
+These have been exclusively designed and aren’t available elsewhere.

-E-Commerce Reason Why and Reason to Believe
+Reason Why and Reason to Believe

 In e-Commerce, the reason why usually relates to how the online store works.
-It’s how and where the e-Commerce brand does things, so it’s normally related to a process or system.
+It normally relates to a process or system.

 Reason to Believe - e-Commerce ease and convenience